-Before you take a solo trip to Hoi An, take a look at some of these travel tips first:
+Before you take your solo trip to Hoi An, take a look at some of these travel tips first:

 - Hoi An is safe for female solo travellers.
-I feel entirely safe in this city.
 It is safe to walk or bike around during the day and night.
-I never felt threatened, but I also practice safety precautions wherever I go (it’s just second nature to me now).
+I felt comfortable 100% of the time with the Old Town and outside of Hoi An.

 - Plan your solo trip to Hoi An with the following festivals and events: